The Hobbit: The Battle of the Five Armies: Other countries

 The film began its international roll-out a week prior to its wide North American release.
 It opened on 10 December 2014 in 11 European markets, earning $11.3 million and 11 December 2014 in 17 additional markets, earning $13.7 million, for a two-day total of $26.6 million and topped the charts in each of the territories.
 Through 14 December 2015, it had an opening weekend total of $122.2 million from 37 countries in 15,395 screens, topping the box office and outperforming the previous two instalments on a local currency and admissions basis.
-Seventy-one percent of the total gross ($86.7 million) came from 3‑D showings.
+Seventy-one per cent of the total gross ($86.7 million) came from 3‑D showings.
 However, the opening weekend was still lower than the openings of An Unexpected Journey ($138 million) and The Desolation of Smaug ($135.4 million) — both on a dollar basis.
 It set a December IMAX opening record with $6.4 million across 160 IMAX screens, previously held by An Unexpected Journey with $5.03 million.
 The film opened to an additional 59 countries in its second weekend and earned $109 million from 19,315 screens still holding the top spot and fell gradually by 13% as a result of facing minor competitions.
 In its third weekend, the film added a further $89 million, remaining at number one.
 It was in first place at the box office outside North America for four consecutive and five weekends in total.